Abnormal benzodiazepine and zinc modulation of GABAA receptors in an acquired absence epilepsy model.

 Medical Subject Headings

 Androstenes; Animals; Anticonvulsants; Benzodiazepines; Diazepam; Disease Models, Animal; Enzyme Inhibitors; Epilepsy, Absence; GABA Modulators; Membrane Potentials; Patch-Clamp Techniques; Pentobarbital; Rats; Rats, Long-Evans; Receptors, GABA-A; Thalamic Nuclei; Zinc; gamma-Aminobutyric Acid

 Digital Object Identifier (DOI)

 Wu, Jie; Ellsworth, Kevin; Ellsworth, Marc; Schroeder, Katherine M; Smith, Kris A; and Fisher, Robert S, "Abnormal benzodiazepine and zinc modulation of GABAA receptors in an acquired absence epilepsy model."
 (2004).
-Neurosurgery Articles.
+Neurosurgery.
 794.